backdrop-contrib/pathologic/README.md

 As Pathologic is an input filter, installation and configuration is a little more difficult than it is for a standard module — but it's still not that tough, if you follow the full installation and configuration guide here.

+Backdrop's Pathologic module is based on the Drupal module's 7.x-3.x branch.

 Want to know more?
 Here's some articles about Pathologic by others:

 * [Module Monday: Pathologic](http://www.lullabot.com/blog/module-monday-pathologic) by Jeff Eaton of Lullabot